LucasFrazier/simple-proxy/README.md

     node proxy-server
     ```

-### \*Note: You will need to update the designated value ins `proxy-server.js` manually before the server can successfully run
+### \*Note: You will need to update the designated values in `proxy-server.js` manually before the server can successfully run